 There’s a lot of illegal crypto mining behind those attractive green graphs.

 Other common dangers associated with router or modem viruses include harvesting personal data.
 Unless they take extra precautions, like a good VPN that encrypts their activity, anyone who uses the infected network is exposed and will likely be infected.
-Use CyberGhost VPN to protect your personal information and become anonymous online.
+Use CyberGhost VPN to protect your personal information and get superior online privacy.

 For this reason, my advice is to routinely scan your router for malware and take whatever precautions you can.
 Some of the best security measures don’t cost a penny.